Riley

 Preview of “Creating a New List - Without a Template”

-The checklist feature was embedded into the existing “Tracking” feature, which I renamed “Notebook”, since the function of both features were things parent would normally write down in a notebook.
+The checklist feature was embedded into the original “Tracking” feature, which I renamed “Notebook”.

-I wanted to provide multiple ways for parents to access the list they needed - so I wanted to test which pathway would be most useful and necessary.
+Parents need multiple ways to access the list they need, so I wanted to test which pathway would be most useful and necessary.

 Preview of “Creating a New List - With a Template”

-Once a user selects a template, they would get the option to preview it before using it, and also see that they can add to the template whatever they wanted.
+Once a user selects a template, they will get the option to preview it before using it, and also see that they can add to the template whatever they want.

-When the template is selected, the user would then see it under “In Use” to show it is an active and usable list.
-At this screen, they would be able to mark items as priority and assign it to different users in the account.
+When the template is selected, the user will see it under “In Use” to show that it is an active list, mark items as priority, and assign it to different account users.

-I placed “Recent” and “In Use” as menu tabs because I thought users may want a shortcut to quickly access previous lists or the current one.
-However, I did foresee there being confusion since these tabs would only show up after the user clicked on My Lists at the Notebook menu page.
-I waited to see if this pain point would show up during the usability test.
+I placed “Recent” and “In Use” as menu tabs because I thought users may want a shortcut to quickly access previous lists or the current one, but I would have to test this hypothesis during the usability test.

 Usability Testing